aptos-labs/developer-docs/apps/docusaurus/docs/sdks/ts-sdk/type-safe-contract.md

 ## Feedbacks

-If you have any feedback or question, please open an issue on [Surf GitHub](https://github.com/ThalaLabs/surf/issues) and we are happy to help.
+If you have any feedback or questions, please open an issue on [Surf's GitHub](https://github.com/ThalaLabs/surf/issues).